debendraoli/esp8266-rest/README.md

 # ESP8266 REST API

 This program allows you to control switches to control your ESP 8266 using rest api.

-I have used ths program to control my home appliances using relay module.
+I have used this program to control my home appliances using relay module.

 ESP 8266 is a fully Ardunio compatible hardware.

-The reason I have used this hardware is that it this has built-in wifi module, like an Ardunio UNO.

 # Installation

 1. Load Additional Board: http://arduino.esp8266.com/stable/package_esp8266com_index.json

 2. Install esp8266 from board manager.

 # Features